 University of Massachusetts has earned several awards for its distance learning programs, faculty and technology including:

 The Counseling program will recommend admission for applicants who present evidence of their ability to complete a graduate course of studies with distinctions.
-Such evidence will normally include: 1) a Bachelor's degree from institutions of recognized standing, with a minimum 3.0 GPA, 2) a minimum of five social science courses, 3) at least one year of paid or volunteer work in a mental health or equivalent setting is recommended, and 4) the Graduate Record Examination (GRE) is required for Family Therapy, Mental Health Counseling, and Rehabilitation Counseling.
-Mental Health program will only waive the GRE's if you have a master's degree in a related field (social work, sociology, psychology, etc).
-An applicant who holds a graduate degree and received only pass-fail grades in graduate study, must provide test scores.
+Such evidence will normally include: 1) a Bachelor's degree from institutions of recognized standing, with a minimum 3.0 GPA, 2) 2-3 prerequisite social science courses, 3) at least one year of paid or volunteer work in a mental health or equivalent setting is recommended, and an applicant who holds a graduate degree and received only pass-fail grades in graduate study, must provide test scores.

 Admission is competitive - Apply early!
 Here's how…

 An official transcript from each institution attended (both graduate and undergraduate).

 Undergraduate transcript with at least a 3.0 cumulative average.

 Bachelor's degree equivalent to U.S. bachelor's degree (a 3-year bachelor's degree plus a two-year master's is also accepted).

 International students must submit scores for the TOEFL or IELTS.

 Two strong letters of recommendation indicating the applicant's ability to work well with others.

 A statement of purpose detailing your goals, professional experience, and reasons for applying to the program.
 Your essay should consist of your reasons for wishing to pursue graduate study in 300 words (part 1).
 Then, indicate your specific interests and discuss the kind of work you would like to do in your intended field in no more than 1200 words (part 2).